MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/create-chat-auth-settings.md

 - Chat
 - Apple Messages for Business

 To indicate whether a customer is authenticated, the agent gets a notification in the **Conversation summary** section.
 The **Authenticated** field is set to **Yes** or **No** based on the customer's authentication status.
-More information: [Conversation summary](../use/oc-customer-summary.md#view-conversation-summary)
+Learn more at [Conversation summary](../use/oc-customer-summary.md#view-conversation-summary)

 ## Prerequisites

 - Make sure your organization has a working knowledge of OAuth 2.0 and JSON Web Tokens (JWTs).
 - Verify that you have permissions on the secure columns.
-More information: [Configure permissions to access secure columns](../implement/add-users-assign-roles.md#configure-permissions-to-access-secure-columns)
+Learn more at [Configure permissions to access secure columns](../implement/add-users-assign-roles.md#configure-permissions-to-access-secure-columns)

 ## Create an authentication setting record for chat